Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Evaluating Promoting Task-Dependent Diversity

-\textbf{Partial and Non-Verifiable Tasks (Categories F, G, H) } Tasks in these categories cover encyclopedia inquiries, creative writing, and requests for advice or opinions.
-Across all three models, our task-anchored sampling methods -- both system prompt and in-context regeneration -- significantly reduce homogenization compared to their respective general approaches (t-test, $p<0.05$).
-For GPT-4o and Gemini-2.5-Flash, task-anchored system prompting yields the highest number of functionally diverse responses.
-In contrast, for Claude-4-Sonnet, both task-anchored methods demonstrate comparable performance in promoting response diversity.
+\textbf{Partial and Non-Verifiable Tasks (Categories E, F, G, H) } Tasks in these categories cover more open-ended queries typical of homogenization studies.
+Across all five models, both our task-dependent sampling methods reduce homogenization more than their respective general approaches.
+For GPT-4o, Gemini-2.5-Flash, and Mistral-7B-Instruct-v0.3, task-dependent system prompting yields the highest number of functionally diverse responses.
+In contrast, for Claude-4-Sonnet and Llama-3.1-8B-Instruct, both task-dependent methods demonstrate comparable performance in promoting diversity.
+Among temperature-sampled outputs, smaller open-weight models tend to have less homogenization than larger commercial models, possibly due to less extensive alignment.
+We observe similar results in our supplementary analysis of \textsc{Infinity-Chat} (\ref{apx:infinity-chat-res}), suggesting that task-dependent sampling may reduce the ``hivemind'' effect\footnote{Appendix~\ref{apx:prompt_illustrations} provides prompt-level illustrations of embedding diversity across open-ended task categories in \textsc{Infinity-Chat}, including examples prompts with implicit fidelity constraints.} when measured by functional diversity.

-\subsection{Diversity-Quality Tradeoff: Comparing General \& Task-Based Metrics}
+\subsection{Diversity-Quality Tradeoff?
+Comparing General \& Task-Based Metrics}